WeFriiends/WeFriiendsBackend/user-auth-service/README.md

 **/api/auth/confirm/:confirmationCode**

-GET route, returns token if user was confirmed.
+GET route, changes user status from 'pending' to 'active' and returns token if user was confirmed.

 **Response**
 ```